Alcohol & Other Drugs

 • Residents under the age of 21 may not have any alcohol containers, whether full or empty, in their campus housing.
 Residents who are found in possession of empty and/or full containers of alcohol in their room may be referred to the Office of Student Rights and Responsibilities and subject to disciplinary action.
 All containers of alcohol (full or empty) will be removed and dumped down the most convenient drain and all alcohol bottles will be recycled when possible.

 If minors are present where alcohol is/was being consumed, all persons there may be held in violation of the university alcohol policy unless the minors can demonstrate that they consumed no alcohol.
 This can only be done on the McMinnville Campus by volunteering for a breathalyzer, administered by a Linfield Public Safety Officer.
 Breathalyzers requested after the conclusion of the incident or after a student has left the scene of the incident will not be administered or serve as a demonstration that an individual has not consumed alcohol.
+Failure to request and/or failure to take a breathalyzer is considered admittance to violating the alcohol policy.
 It is the responsibility of the student to request a breathalyzer by contacting LPS.

 Because alcohol misuse is a very common hindrance to success in college, the University will treat any verifiable violation of any state or local alcohol laws on or off campus by students as a violation of the University alcohol policy.